SyLiz/Flutter-Freshket-job-assignment/README.md

 ## Generating a Unique ID for Promotion Logic

-To apply promotion logic for the same product, I generate a unique ID based on the format: `Section (Recommend/Latest) + ID + Name`.
+Since each API call generates products randomly, To apply promotion logic for the same product, I generate a unique ID based on the format: `Section (Recommend/Latest) + ID + Name`.
 This helps track product promotions effectively.

 ## Configuring API Base URL for Local Development